2022 and 2031 Financial Services Executive Perspectives on Top Risks

 Risks ranked #1 and #2 by Financial Services Executives:

-- The current interest rate environment may have a significant effect on the organization’s operations; and
+- The current interest rate environment may have a significant effect on the organisation’s operations; and

-- Economic conditions (including inflationary pressures) in markets we currently serve may significantly restrict growth opportunities or impact margins for our organization.
+- Economic conditions (including inflationary pressures) in markets we currently serve may significantly restrict growth opportunities or impact margins for our organisation.